Global Health DePEC

 The call received a very high level of interest with funding awarded to 13 Units and 20 Groups.

-Newcastle University was successfully and achieved group funding.
+Newcastle University was successful and achieved group funding.